 IRRECOVERABLE CARBON COUNTRY PROFILE

 Colombia houses nearly 4 billion metric tons of irrecoverable carbon, nearly 3% of the world’s total.
 High concentrations can be found in the Amazon rainforest (southeast), mangroves (along the coast), and in the high-altitude wetlands of the Andes known as páramos, which provide the drinking water for the capital city of Bogotá.
-For more information on Colombia’s ecosystems and species, see the TREMARCTOS platform.

 The country boundaries shown on this map are recognized by the country authority.